Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

-Previously in article \cite{BK3} we (greatly inspired by the exciting work of Bhargava-Shankar-Tsimerman (BST) and their collaborators in arithmetic statistics, and also of Adam-Fares \cite{Ada} in arithmetic dynamics) proved that the number of distinct fixed $p$-adic integral points of any polynomial map $\varphi_{p^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is equal to $p$ (for every $\ell \in \{1, p\})$ or zero; from which it then also followed that the average number of distinct fixed $p$-adic integral points of any $\varphi_{p^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ is unbounded or equal to zero as $c\to \infty$.
-Later in article \cite{BK22} we (again greatly inspired by (BST) \cite{Ts} and their collaborators' advances on $2$-torsion point-counting in arithmetic statistics, and also inspired by Narkiewicz's argument of Theorem \ref{theorem 3.2.1} and Conjecture \ref{per} of Morton-Silverman's Conjecture \ref{silver-morton} in arithmetic dynamics) proved [\cite{BK22}, Corollary 2.4] that the number of distinct $2$-periodic integral points of any $\varphi_{p^{\ell},c}$ modulo $p$ is equal to $p$ (for every $\ell \in \{1, p\})$ or zero; from which it again followed that the average number of distinct $2$-periodic integral points of any $\varphi_{p^{\ell},c}$ modulo $p$ is unbounded (for every $\ell \in \{1, p\})$ or equal to zero as $c\to \infty$.
-So now, inspired again (as in \cite{BK3, BK22}) by the exciting work of (BST) and their collaborators on $2$-torsion point-counting in arithmetic statistics and also of Adam-Fares \cite{Ada} in arithmetic dynamics, we then revisit the settings in \cite{BK3, BK22} and then again prove here the following main theorem on any $\varphi_{p,c}$, which we state later more precisely as Theorem \ref{2.2}; and which by the same argument we do generalize further as Theorem \ref{2.3}:
+Previously in article \cite{BK3} we (inspired by work of Bhargava-Shankar-Tsimerman (BST) and their collaborators in arithmetic statistics (a branch of number theory concerned with counting and distribution of arithmetic objects), and also of Adam-Fares \cite{Ada} in arithmetic dynamics) proved that the number of distinct fixed $p$-adic integral points of any $\varphi_{p^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ (for every $\ell \in \{1, p\})$ is equal to $p$ or zero; from which it then followed that the average number of distinct fixed $p$-adic integral points of any $\varphi_{p^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ (for every $\ell \in \{1, p\})$ is unbounded or zero as $c\to \infty$.
+Moreover, we then also observed in \cite{BK3} that the expected total number of fixed $p$-adic integral points in the whole family of maps $\varphi_{p^{\ell},c}$ modulo $p\mathbb{Z}_{p}$ (for every $\ell \in \{1, p\})$ is equal to $p+0=p$; which may grow to infinity whenever degree $p^{\ell}\to \infty$.
+Later in [\cite{BK222}, Corollary 2.4] we (inspired by work of Artin-Mazur \cite{AM} on periodic orbits and of (BST) on $n$-torsion point-counting in arithmetic statistics, along with conjectural work \ref{per} of Morton-Silverman in arithmetic dynamics) proved that the number of distinct $n$-periodic integral points of any $\varphi_{p^{\ell},c}$ modulo $p$ is equal to $p$ or zero; from which it then also followed that the average number of distinct $n$-periodic integral points of any $\varphi_{p^{\ell},c}$ modulo $p$ is unbounded or zero as $c\to \infty$.
+Moreover, we then also observed in [\cite{BK222}, Remark 2.5] that the expected total number of $n$-periodic integral points in the whole family of maps $\varphi_{p^{\ell},c}$ modulo $p$ is equal to $p+0=p$ (for every fixed period $n\in \mathbb{Z}_{\geq 2}$); which may also grow to infinity when $p^{\ell}\to \infty$.
+So now, inspired (as in \cite{BK222}) by work of Artin-Mazur \cite{AM} on periodic orbits and also of (BST) on $n$-torsion point-counting in arithmetic statistics, along with work \cite{Ada} of Adam-Fares in arithmetic dynamics, we revisit the settings in \cite{BK3, BK222} and then prove the following main theorem on every map $\varphi_{p,c}$, which we state later more precisely as Theorem \ref{2.2}; and which we then also generalize further as Theorem \ref{2.3}: